qs-labs/simpleSubstitution/README.md

   1. To create the 'cipher alphabet', call: SimpleSubstitution obj = new SimpleSubstitution(String key_phrase_input);
   2. To encrypt / decrypt based on this 'cipher alphabet', call: obj.translate(String message_input, boolean type); NOTE: 'false' indicates encryption, 'true' decryption

+B.) Implementation
+  This project has been optimized to scale with user input.
+This is accomplished via QuickSort, which provides a predictable order of characters upon interaction.